petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 What we need is a GitHub for research---a place to store, collaborate on, and share research projects (all files, not just code) throughout their entire lifecycle.
-Further, the platform's data model needs to be tailored to science.
+Further, the platform's data model needs to be tailored to the domain.
-Instead of interacting with repos, forks, and commits, we need an app with a data model that deals with figures, datasets, and publications.
+Instead of interacting with repos, forks, and commits, we need an app that deals with figures, datasets, and publications.
 [Hugging Face](https://huggingface.co/) has done something similar for machine learning.

-It should also be fully open source, since GitHub is not, and its centralization represents a risk of "enshittification".
+Lastly, it's important that this new platform be fully open source (GitHub is not, by the way).
+Centralization of control is antithetical to the principles of open science and represents a significant risk.

 ### Challenge 2: Tooling fragmentation and silos